Best Health Insurance Company in India

 Share

 Body Mass Index (BMI) is a simple yet powerful tool for assessing whether your weight falls within a healthy range.
 This measurement helps millions of people worldwide understand their body weight status and make informed health decisions.
-Whether you're male or female, calculating your BMI follows the same basic formula, but understanding the nuances can help you interpret your results more accurately.
+Whether you’re learning how to calculate BMI for women or exploring how to calculate BMI for men, the formula remains the same for all adults.
+However, understanding how to calculate BMI can help you interpret the results more accurately in the context of overall health.

 What is BMI and Why Does it Matter?